Verilog vs VHDL: A Comprehensive Comparison

 What are Hardware Description Languages?

 Hardware Description Language (HDL) describes a digital circuit's behavioral or structural orientation.
-These languages can simulate digital circuits, allowing designers to analyze circuit responses before fabrication.
+These languages can simulate digital circuits for the evaluation of circuit responses before fabrication.
 Moreover, both Verilog and VHDL are used to formulate digital circuits to produce ASIC or FPGA-based systems

 For instance, consider the following example, where an HDL code produces a simplistic digital circuit design.